nyahehnagi/Makers-Notes/week_4_notes/day_1.md

 ## PostgresSQL
-getting to the psql prompt
+getting to the psql prompt as postgres superuser

 `sudo -u postgres psql`

+getting to psql as myself.. needs a database

+`psql -U bromley chitter`

 Check if postgres